Underrated SEO Tips and Ranking Factors

 There are so many different tips and tricks for improving the SEO, or search engine optimisation, on your website.

-Whilst many people will be aware of the most common ones, such as using keywords, optimising content and incorporating optimised meta descriptions, titles and headings, there are also lots of underrated and probably underused SEO tips and ranking factors that can be implemented too.
+Whilst many people will be aware of the most common ones, such as using keywords, optimising content and incorporating optimized meta tags (meta titles and descriptions) and headings, there are also lots of underrated and probably underused SEO tips and ranking factors that can be implemented too.

 In this article, we are going to look at just some of these most underrated SEO tips and ranking factors, including the E-E-A-T approach to creating content, internal linking, website structure, the importance of refreshing content and also image optimisation.